-Credits: 0 Lab Hours: 0 Lecture Hours: 5 Internship Hours: 5 Prerequisites: As required by the program.
+Credits: 0 Lab Hours: 0 Lecture Hours: 5 Internship Hours: 5 Prerequisites:

 RAD 284: Mr Imaging Procedures

 This course provides knowledge of magnetic resonance imaging procedures.
 Emphasis is on the essential theory and experiences for development of skills and competencies of MR imaging procedures, data acquisition, and processing.